-This ST is conformant to the Protection Profile for Application Software, Version 1.3, 1 March 2019 (App PP) and Functional Package for Transport Layer Security (TLS), Version 1.1, February 12, 2019 (TLS Package) along with all applicable errata and interpretations from the certificate issuing scheme.
+This ST is conformant to the Protection Profile for Application Software, Version 1.4, 7 October 2021 ([APP\PP]) and Functional Package for Transport Layer Security (TLS), Version 1.1, 1 March 2019 ([TLS\PKG]) along with all applicable errata and interpretations from the certificate issuing scheme.

-The TOE consists of a software application that runs on a Linux operating system as its platform.
+The TOE consists of a software application that runs on a Linux or Windows Server operating system as its platform.

-As explained in section 3, Security Problem Definition, the Security Problem Definition of the App PP has been included by reference into this ST.
+As explained in section 3, Security Problem Definition, the Security Problem Definition of [APP\PP] has been included by reference into this ST.

-As explained in section 4, Security Objectives, the Security Objectives of the App PP has been included by reference into this ST.
+As explained in section 4, Security Objectives, the Security Objectives of [APP\PP] have been included by reference into this ST.

-All claimed SFRs are defined in the App PP and TLS Package.
+All claimed SFRs are defined in [APP\PP] and [TLS\PKG].
 All mandatory SFRs are claimed.
 No optional or objective SFRs are claimed.
 Selection-based SFR claims are consistent with the selections made in the mandatory SFRs that prompt their inclusion.